Spectral Principal Paths: A Spectral Perspective on Linear Representation Formation in LLMs: Experiments

 \subsubsection{LAT Scans for High-level Representations}

-While cosine similarity and token-wise scores offer localized insights into concept alignment, they provide only a static, layer-agnostic view of internal representations.
-To capture how high-level concepts evolve and propagate through the model, we employ Linear Attribution Tomography (LAT) ~\cite{zou2023representation}, which enables layer-wise visualization of conceptual information flow.
-LAT works by projecting hidden activations onto predefined concept subspaces, producing interpretable activation maps across layers and tokens.
-This perspective complements prior analyses and supports our broader goal of understanding concept representation shaped by low-rank spectral structure.
+To capture how high-level concepts evolve and propagate through the model, we employ Linear Attribution Tomography (LAT) \citep{zou2023representation}, which enables layer-wise visualization of conceptual information flow.
+Fig.~\ref{fig:LAT} shows the resulting LAT scans.